Trachoma: Epidemiology

-The African Region is the most intensely affected globally: although Africa contains fewer than half of the world's population, it accounts for more than 85 % of all known cases of active trachoma.In 2024, an estimated 93 million people in the African Region were living in areas at risk for trachoma, representing approximately 90 % of the global at-risk burden.
+The African Region is the most intensely affected globally.
+Africa contains fewer than half the world's population.
+However, it accounts for more than 85% of all known cases of active trachoma.
+In 2024, an estimated 93 million people in the African Region were living in areas at risk for trachoma, representing approximately 90% of the global at-risk burden.

-Surveys show that in many endemic districts of SSA, children aged 1-9 years have prevalence rates of active trachoma (TF or TI) ranging from 20-60 % or more.
-For example, in one community in Ethiopia the prevalence among children aged 1-9 years was found to be as high as 40.1 %.
+Surveys show that in many endemic districts of SSA, children aged 1–9 years have prevalence rates of active trachoma (TF or TI) ranging from 20-60 % or more.
+For example, in one community in Ethiopia, the prevalence among children aged 1–9 years was found to be as high as 40.1%.

-Environmental, Social, and One Health Determinant
+Environmental, social, and One Health determinants

-Trachoma in SSA is typified by a convergence of risk-factors across human, animal and environmental domains:
+A convergence of risk factors across human, animal, and environmental domains typifies trachoma in SSA.